poap-xyz/poap-directory/index.md

 <!-- Build -->
 <section id="build" class="bg-light">
   <div class="container py-5 my-5">
-    <h2 class="h1 fw-bold mb-3 text-center">Build on POAP!</h2>
+    <h2 class="h1 fw-bold mb-3 text-center">Eager to Contribute?</h2>
     <div class="col col-md-8 col-lg-6 mx-auto lead text-center">
-      <p>POAP has an amazing ecosystem thanks to builders like you.
-Help furthur our mission of preserving memories and connecting communities by building on POAP.
-We love seeing what the community develops!</p>
+      <p>The vibrant ecosystem of fun you can have after the drop is part of what makes each POAP so special.
+Check out the developer documentation if you're keen to get hacking and help us build a better POAP.</p>
       <a href="/en/resources/dev" class="btn btn-primary btn px-4 m-1">Start Building</a>
     </div>
   </div>